MicrosoftDocs/Viva/Viva/learning/configure-edcast-content-source.md

 # Configure EdCast as a content source for Microsoft Viva Learning

 This article shows you how to configure EdCast as a third-party learning content source in Viva Learning.
+You'll need a Microsoft Viva Suite or Viva Learning license to add EdCast as a content source for your organization.

 >[!NOTE]
 >Content accessible through Viva Learning is subject to terms other than the Microsoft Product Terms.
 EdCast content and any associated services are subject to EdCast's privacy and service terms.